vnegi10/CryptoDashApp.jl/docs/src/index.md

 - Plot title also contains $R^2$, which is a statistical measure representing the proportion of variation in the dependent variable that is explained by different features (independent variables) in this model.
 A value closer to 1 (maximum) indicates a good fit.
 The linear regression channel metric will therefore not be very useful when $R^2 < 0.50$.

+### Bollinger bands
+- These are price envelopes plotted at two standard deviations (std) above (upper band) and below (lower band) a simple moving average of the daily price.
+Since the distance towards the bands is based on std, it adjusts in response to the price volatility.

+- When the bands move closer (tighten during low volatility), it raises the chances of a sharp price movement in either direction.
+On the contrary, diverging bands indicate high volatility, which might also indicate the end for any existing trend.

+- Prices often bounce between the two bands, which could be used to identify potential price targets.
+For example, when a price bounces off of the lower band, and crosses the moving average, the upper band might be considered as the next profit target.
+Prices can also cross the bands during strong ternds.

 ### Fundamental Cryptocurrency Asset Score (FCAS) data
 - This metric tells us about the market health of an asset.
 In the case of cryptocurrencies, they are user activity, developer behavior, and market maturity, which are provided by [Flipside Crypto](https://app.flipsidecrypto.com/tracker/all-coins).